 After a car crash, your number one priority is your own safety.
 Once you have received adequate medical care, you may want to consider speaking with an attorney about your case.
 Whether you press charges or not, an experienced lawyer can best advise you on your requirements and situation.
 Having an attorney is also protection against abuses from the insurance company.
 Remember, it is illegal for insurance companies to cancel your policy without adequate reason.

-If you were recently in an accident and experienced a rate change or cancellation from your insurance company, contact the Law Offices of David I. Fuchs today to set up your free consultation.
+If you were recently in an accident and experienced a rate change or cancellation from your insurance company, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today to set up your free consultation.